voldemortX/pytorch-auto-drive/docs/datasets/LLAMAS.md

 Then change `data_dir` to your LLAMAS base directory in [autotest_llamas.sh](../../autotest_llamas.sh). *Mind that you need extra ../../ if relative path is used.*

+5. If you use Bézier curve methods, download Bézier curve GT from [here](https://drive.google.com/file/d/1klugsr5lT9SxW0r5oyYjfo2qplt1TyxU/view?usp=sharing) and unzip them in `LLAMAS_ROOT/bezier_labels/`.
+More info on curves are in [CURVE.md](../CURVE.md).

 ## Description

 ### Directory Structure